How to Fix Your Posture: Upper Cross Syndrome

 - Watching TV

-Besides from these certain movements, UCS can also occur due to injury and congenital disabilities.
+Besides these specific movements, UCS can also occur due to injury and congenital disabilities.

-If you are among those who have UCS, you might also be looking for some solution and luckily, it can be improved.
-You can improve your posture while you’re at home.
+If you are among those who have UCS, you might also be looking for some solution, and luckily, it can improve.

 Working with some exercises can help in addressing the Upper Cross Syndrome.
-Even research showed that corrective exercises can help people with Upper Cross Syndrome.
+Even research showed that corrective exercises could help people with Upper Cross Syndrome.

 Corrective Exercises and Stretches

-There are various types of exercises that can help in improving your condition and attain the right posture.
+Various types of exercises can help in improving your condition and attain the right posture.
 Among the recommended exercises are featured below.

-This exercise can be done either by sitting or standing.
+You can do this exercise either by sitting or standing.
 Let’s have the one when you’re seated.

 - Sit up straight and have your neck in a relaxed position.

 - Then, hold that position for about 8 seconds.
-You may repeat it 5 times which is equivalent to one set.
+You may repeat it five times which is equivalent to one set.